Wedge Anchor Concrete

 Types of Concrete Wedge Anchors

 Different types of concrete wedge anchors are manufactured for use in different applications.
-The only differences between the different types of concrete wedge anchors is the material that they are made from and the plating or coating that is used for improving the corrosive resistance of the steel.
+The only differences between the types of concrete wedge anchors are the material that they are made from and the plating or coating that is used for improving the corrosive resistance of the steel.

-Stainless Steel 316 – the highest grade of stainless steel that concrete wedge anchors are made from, and are for use in submerged applications and where some chemicals are present, such as chlorine in and around a swimming pool.
+Stainless Steel 316the highest grade of stainless steel that concrete wedge anchors are made from, and are for use in submerged applications and where some chemicals are present, such as chlorine in and around swimming pools.

 Description